for 10th, 11th and 12th grade students

 4. A teacher recommendation from a science or math teacher. * Best to use your teacher from last year or a prior year.

 We need all 4 parts to consider you for the program.
 Once all complete forms are received we will invite students who we believe will best benefit from our program for a short video interview though FaceTime or Skype.
 These interviews are only offered by invitation and are scheduled with Dr. Rubin.
 Acceptance into the program is competitive and depends on an evaluation of your application, just like a real medical school.
 Then students are offered an acceptance by email and instructed to check their schedule.
 If there is no conflicts, a check for our program fee of $450 is mailed to my office and made payable to Dr. Rubin’s Mini Medical School.
 If a student is not accepted, no check is collected.
 There is no application fee.
 The program fee covers all expenses.
 All students who apply will receive an emailed response by the end of the second week of December.
 Students who do not send in a complete application will not be considered for the program.
 It is the student’s responsibly to ensure we receive a complete application.
-The application deadline every year is Oct 31 and the deadline for supporting forms (teacher, counselor and consent) is Nov 6, a week later.
+The application deadline every year is November 15 and the deadline for supporting forms (teacher, counselor and consent) is Nov 20th.

 If you want to be notified when our online application is posted, click on this word: Interested?